Agent00bad/Examensarbete/README.md

   ![Picture of trello board divided into 4 sections in the following order from left to right: "Backlog","In Progress", "Testing" and "Done"](./README_Pictures/TrelloLayout.png)</details>
 - **[SQL Server][SQLServer]**<details>SQL Server is a SQL server provided by microsoft.</details>
 - **[Azure]**<details>Azure is a cloud provider whom i have my [SQL server][SQLServer] at and some other services in this project</details>
+- **[Docker]**<details>Docker works like a lightweigh and portable virtual machine but for application instances.</details>
+- **[SQL server image][SQLImage]**<details>The sql server let's you create a container of the SQL server.
+I used this for testing my database so that no breaknig changes would affect my Azure database since it's easy to kill and create a new container from scrtatch if needed.</details>

   [comment]: # (This section is for storing links for easy reuse)